 If you’ve never held a fundraiser with Chipotle, they’re a fun, easy and delicious way to raise money for your favorite team, club, school or non-profit.
 Even if you have hosted a fundraiser with Chipotle, you might be curious about what the average fundraiser makes in proceeds.
-In this article, we’ll discuss Chipotle’s fundraiser percentage, how the funds are calculated, and how much the average fundraiser profits.
+In this post, we’ll discuss Chipotle’s fundraiser percentage, how the funds are calculated, and how much the average fundraiser profits.

 When choosing a restaurant or business to partner with for your organization’s fundraiser, the donation percentage is undoubtedly a big factor in how you make your choice.
 Getting the best bang for your buck is an obvious consideration, but you also want your supporters to feel like it is worth their time to come out and participate in your fundraiser.
 According to fundraising website GroupRaise, most restaurants donate 15-25% of funds back to the organization holding the event.
 In regard to donation percentage, Chipotle offers a 33% donation amount of event sales.
 This means if your organization raises $500 in sales, you will receive a check for $165.00.
 Chipotle does have a minimum sales requirement of $150 in order to receive a check, but this is achievable with around 15-20 supporters on average.
 If you’re curious about calculating how much your organization could raise, keep reading!